Lab-Astek/coconut/README.md

 Once you have the docker image, you can replace the docker image from [coding-style.sh](https://github.com/Epitech/coding-style-checker) with the one you just built.

+You can also replace the docker image from the script to `$(cd /your/build/dir; docker build -q .)` so it automatically updates as you make modifications to coconut.

 ### Installing locally

 If you want to install it locally instead, here's how: